spicycheeto/XRPL-NFT-Proof-of-Attendance-Infrastructure/README.md

 # XRPL-NFT-Proof-of-Attendance-Infrastructure
-XRPL-Proof-of-Attendance-Infrastructure/backend/routes/XrplNFTHelper.js

-**XrplNFTHelper.js** is designed to work within any NodeJS project.
-As an example, I have provided a working MERN (mongo has been disconnected) application that implemenents **XrplNFTHelper.js**.

-**XrplNFTHelper.js** is a Javascript class that contains functionality that allows event organizers to mint and distribute Attendance NFTs on the XRP Ledger.
+XRPL-NFT-Proof-of-Attendance-Infrastructure is a MERN stack application that contains functionality to allow event organizers to mint and distribute Attendance NFTs on the XRP Ledger.
+The core parts of this application consist of a React frontend, Express backend, **Rest API**, and **XrplNFTHelper.js**.
+Please note, mongo has been disconnected.
+Any db solution can replace it but isn't needed at this point.
+All metadata storage for the NFT's is currently stored locally is JSON object files.
+In a live version these files will need to be stored in a location with a public URI.

-**XrplNFTHelper.js** is meant to be imported and instantiated inside the routes file of your project.
-A working route for each one of the classes functions has been provided in this example.
-The necessary transaction data has been hard coded into the routes for sake of ease.
+**XrplNFTHelper.js** is Javascript class that is meant to be used within any NodeJS project.
+It contains functionality that allows event organizers to mint and distribute Attendance NFTs on the XRP Ledger.
+It is meant to be imported and instantiated inside the routes file of your project.

-In a production version the frontend will make post/get calls with details of the transaction and this will be handled in the req.body inside the routes file on the backend.
+**Instantiating XrpNFTHelper.js**
+Please note, the XrpNFTHelper class has a constructor that takes a javascript object.
+Before performing a transaction on the ledger certain details are required, depending on the type of transaction (All required paramaters are listed in the comments).
+These details are passed during the instantiation of XrpNFTHelper class.

 ```
 import XrplNFTHelper from './XrplNFTHelper.js';
-import xrpl from "xrpl";

-router.route('/mintNFT').get((req, res) => {
+router.route('/burnAllNFT').get((req, res) => {

-    //**TYPICALLY WE WANT TO GET FOLLOWING TRANSACTION DATA FROM req.body

-    const nftManager = new XrplNFTHelper({TransactionType: "NFTokenMint",
+  const nftManager = new XrplNFTHelper({TransactionType: "NFTokenBurn",
-                            Account: "rLu7G9VDPpvFoqQJRpZZQc2QNDbUhxafJd",
+  Account: body.account,
-                            Secret:  "ssTkdDoL3i6SGoDjFwjtkmFpM3SAi",
+  Secret:  body.secret,});
-                            // Fee: parseInt(314),
-                            URI: xrpl.convertStringToHex("www.test.com"),
-                            Flags: parseInt(11),
-                            NFTokenTaxon: 0});

-    nftManager.mintToken().then( (result) => {
+  nftManager.burnAllNFT().then( (result) => { return result })
-        res.send(result)
-    })

   })
 ```

 # Install and use the developer example